-- 12.2 Factors to be considered as part of this process are outlined below: - Is the curriculum effectively managed and are staff teaching RSE suitably skilled and knowledgeable? - Does the RSE curriculum reflect national guidance, local priorities and pupils' needs? - Are all pupils being taught the curriculum as intended? - Is the quality of teaching consistent across all classes and does it exemplify best practice? - Are the RSE resources used suitable and accessible? - 12.3 Cumberland School will review this local protocol annually to ensure it continues to reflect its best practice and that it meets the requirements of the Witherslack Group Relationships and Sex (RSE) Policy. - 13.
-REFERENCES - 14.
-ASSOCIATED FORMS - 15.
-APPENDICES
+- Does the RSE curriculum reflect national guidance, local priorities and pupils' needs? - Are all pupils being taught the curriculum as intended? - Is the quality of teaching consistent across all classes and does it exemplify best practice? - Are the RSE resources used suitable and accessible? - 12.3 Our school will review this local protocol annually to ensure it continues to reflect its best practice and that it meets the requirements of the Witherslack Group Relationships and Sex (RSE) Policy.

+13. REFERENCES